Zach McKinstry Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.8 K/9, the fifth-best in MLB.
+- The Giants pitching staff is seventh in MLB with a collective 9.6 strikeouts per nine innings.

-- The Giants' 4.77 team ERA ranks 19th among all MLB pitching staffs.
+- The Giants have a 4.74 team ERA that ranks 20th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.